dimoff66/split-smartly/README.md

 # split-smartly

-> split ignoring quotes and brackets with a lot of flexible options
+> split strings, ignoring parts inside quotes and brackets.
+Can be easily tuned with a lot of flexible options

 ## What is it for ?
 Sometimes we need to split string, ignoring text inside quotes and/or brackets or any other symbols